DadSchoorse/vkBasalt/README.md

 ```

 ## Usage
-Enable the layer with the environment variable.
+You can enable the layer with an environment variable.

 ### Lutris
 Follow these steps with Lutris: